 - Cooking devices – eating utensils

 - N-95 masks

 - Latex Gloves

 - Solar phone chargers for each cell phone

 - Flashlights for everyone along with backup batteries

 How to Bunker Down

 If you plan on staying through the storm and bunkering down, you know a hurricane is on the way.
 Hopefully, you have already planned ahead, you have stocked up on food and water, and have the necessary hurricane items discussed above.
 Here is what you need to be prepared for a hurricane if you are planning to bunker down:

-- Make sure your stored water is not older than 6-months.
+- Make sure your bottled water is not older than 6 months.
 If it is, replace it.
-Prepare for at least 3-days.
+Prepare for at least 3 days, minimum supply.

 - Update contact information.
 Get updated phone numbers, addresses, and meeting locations.